enee351/enee351.github.io/homeworks/buffer-overflow/index.md

 <li>Suppose you wanted to overflow the `wis` variable to perform a stack smashing attack.
 You could do this by entering 2 to call `get_wisdom`, and then enter enough bytes to overwrite the return address of that function, replacing it with the address of `write_secret`.
 How many bytes do you need to enter prior to the address of `write_secret`?</li>
 </ul>

-To work out the answer here, you might find it useful to use the GDB `backtrace` command, which prints out the current stack, and the `x` command, which prints a &#8220;hex dump&#8221; of the bytes at a given address.
+To work out the answer here, you might find it useful to use the GDB `backtrace` command, which prints out the current stack, and the `x` command, which prints a "hex dump" of the bytes at a given address.
 For example, by typing `x/48xw $esp` you would print out 48 words (the `w`) in hexadecimal format (the `x`) starting at the address stored in register `$esp`.